ALD Leadership

 ALD Mission Statement

-The ALD supports the safe and effective adoption of lasers in oral systemic health for patient wellbeing.
+The ALD supports the safe and effective adoption of lasers and light-based technologies in oral systemic health for patient well-being.

 Board of Directors